10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistake 10: Not Keeping Records of Transfers

-Tax documentation.
-While money sent to family abroad as personal support is generally not taxable in the United States, large transfers may have implications in specific circumstances.
+For tax documentation — while money sent to family abroad as personal support is generally not taxable in the United States, large transfers may have implications in specific circumstances.
 Having records protects you if questions arise.
+For immigration documentation — some applications ask about financial activities and international transfers.
+And for dispute resolution — if a transfer is delayed, lost, or disputed, your records are essential for resolving the issue.

 What to do instead:

-After each transfer, save the transfer confirmation — the document or email showing the transfer amount, recipient, date, fees, exchange rate, and confirmation number.
+After each transfer, save the confirmation — the document or email showing the transfer amount, recipient, date, fees, exchange rate, and confirmation number.
 A simple folder system, physical or digital, organized by year and service, takes minimal effort and provides important protection.

 Building Habits That Protect Your Money Every Time

-The antidote is building simple, consistent habits:
+The antidote is building simple, consistent habits.

 These habits take minutes.
 The money they protect represents hours of your work.

-Conclusion: Every Dollar You Save Is a Dollar More for Your Family
+Every Dollar You Save Is a Dollar More for Your Family

 The international money transfer system does not explain itself.
-It is designed in ways that obscure costs, discourage comparison, and rely on the habit and inertia of customers who do not know better options exist.
+It is designed in ways that obscure costs, discourage comparison, and rely on the habit and inertia of people who do not know better options exist.

 You now know better.